Legal

 Most browsers support cookies, but users can set their browsers to decline them and can delete them whenever they like.

-Praxicon will not use cookies to gather information unnecessarily.
-However, we use Google Analytics to measure traffic to our websites.
+Praxicon does not use cookies to gather information unnecessarily.
+We use Google Analytics to measure traffic to our websites.
 The information collected by cookies is used to improve usability for our online visitors.
-Information will only be used by us and by partners helping us develop our websites.
-This information will never be transferred to any third party.
+Information is only used by us and by partners helping us develop our websites, and is never transferred to any third party.

-We don’t use cookies to map single users nor collect information that may conflict with privacy and data protection policies.
-To secure this we use Google Analytics IP Anonymization that masks part of a user’s IP address.
+We do not use cookies to identify single users or collect information that may conflict with privacy and data protection policies.
+To secure this we use Google Analytics IP Anonymization, which masks part of a user's IP address.

-Pages on this site may include embedded content (e.g. videos, images, articles, etc.).
+Pages on this site may include embedded content (e.g. videos, images, articles).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

 These websites may collect data about you, use cookies, embed additional third-party tracking, and monitor your interaction with that embedded content, including tracking your interaction with the embedded content if you have an account and are logged in to that website.